Kong/docs.konghq.com/app/_hub/kong-inc/vault-auth/overview/_index.md

 Add authentication to a service or route with an access token and a secret token.
 Credential tokens are stored securely via Vault.

-Credential lifecyles can be managed through the Kong Admin API, or independently via Vault.
+Credential lifecycles can be managed through the Kong Admin API, or independently via Vault.

 ## Usage